-The Consultative Committee and Senior Executive Group Sub-Committee serve complementary functions in reviewing feedback on the execution of the Disability Action Plan (DAP).
-They meet twice per semester for the duration of the plan.
+The Disability Inclusion Action Plan Consultative Group will meet twice per semester for the duration of the plan.

-As an evolving plan of action, the DAP is subject to ongoing feedback and criticism from the University community.
-Part of the Consultative Committee’s role is to review feedback and surface key points to the Senior Executive Group for consideration.
+As an evolving plan of action, the DIAP is subject to ongoing feedback and review from the University community.
+Part of the Consultative Group’s role is to review this feedback and report the key points to the University Executive for consideration.

-- Support the implementation of all six objectives of the Disability Action Plan 2013–18, which includes improving access and participation of staff and students with a disability to all areas of the University.
+- Support the implementation of the objectives of the Disability Inclusion Action Plan 2019–24, which includes improving access and participation for staff, students and visitors with disability at the University

-- Act as a forum for staff and students to raise key issues regarding access and participation for staff and students with a disability.
+- Act as a forum for staff and students to raise key issues regarding access and participation for staff, students and visitors with disability at the University

-- Prioritise recommendations from the Consultative Committee with respect to planning the implementation of the recommendations, and advise on the appropriate budget allocations for the annual implementation plan.
+- Prioritise the recommendations of the DIAP with respect to planning implementation and advise on the appropriate budget allocations for the annual implementation plan

-- Oversee, review, evaluate and report on the outcomes, as set out in the DAP.
+- Oversee, review, evaluate and report on the outcomes, as set out in the DIAP

-- Monitor and assist the development and implementation of local faculty and business unit DAPs.
+- Monitor and assist the development and implementation of faculty and professional services unit local DIAPs

-- Provide quarterly reports to the Senior Executive Group on the progress of implementation of the DAP and signal outstanding issues for resolution.
+- Provide biannual reports to the University Executive on the progress of DIAP implementation and signal outstanding issues for resolution

 - Monitor and evaluate the culture of inclusivity across the University and make recommendations to the University Executive on areas for improvement